Driver dies on I-495 in Mansfield after SUV slams into tree

-MANSFIELD -- The driver of an SUV died early Thanksgiving morning when the vehicle went off Interstate 495 into a tree, a fire official said.
+MANSFIELD -- The driver of a 2009 Lexus sedan died early Thanksgiving morning when the vehicle went off Interstate 495 into a tree, according to fire and police officials.

-The male victim, the lone occupant of the vehicle, was pronounced dead at the scene of the single-vehicle crash, Fire Chief Justin Desrosiers said.
+The victim, identified as a 39-year-old man from Rumford, R.I., and the lone occupant of the vehicle, was pronounced dead at the scene of the single-vehicle crash, Fire Chief Justin Desrosiers said.

 (0) comments